MAHALAKSHMICSE24/PROJECTS/README.md

 # PROJECTS
-This projects are done by my own knowledge
+This projects are done by my own knowledge and skills

+It is mainly about python graphics projects.